mtojek/oi/README.md

 ## Filter request logs faster than *nix "grep" (11 min to <50 ms)

-Default release of *nix grep does not support filtering data sets by matching only one pattern from the given pattern set.
+Default release of *nix `grep` does not support filtering data sets by matching only one pattern from the given pattern set.
 It means that if you want to filter a huge log file by providing a list of request IDs, every line of the log file will be compared with all request IDs.
-It's definetely a set intersection but super-inefficient.
+It's definitely a set intersection but super-inefficient.

-**oi** operates differenly.
+`oi` operates differently.
 Provided that a request ID appears only once in a log file and patterns file contains all request IDs to be filtered in the proper order, **the number of comparisons for an every log line is decreased to 1 operation instead of N** (number of request IDs to be filtered).

 ### Sample usage

-The *data* file contains 50000 of request log rows and it's total size is 2MB (2138894 B):
+The *data* file contains 50000 of request log records and its total size is 2MB (2138894 B):

 ```bash
 $ cat data